Note of June 2014: Be sure to check the comments section for a reader contribution.

 If you have corrections to the information above or information on the Gantz and Crocker families, or any of the signers in the list below, please leave a comment or contact me directly.
 Thanks!

-Complete list of signers, in alphabetical order [Note: Given names within a specific surname may not be in alpha order.]
+Alphabetical list of inscribers [Note: Given names within a specific surname may not be in alpha order.]

 - Aunt Kate, signed at Brooklyn, New York, 1886